frnmst/md-toc/docs/markdown_specification.rst

   - https://github.com/vmg/redcarpet/issues/618#issuecomment-306476184
   - https://github.com/vmg/redcarpet/issues/307#issuecomment-261793668

-- ``gitlab``: GitLab uses the Redcarpet parser with some modifications, such as duplicate anchor link detection.
+- ``gitlab``: GitLab used the Redcarpet parser with some modifications, such as duplicate anchor link detection.
 A generic pseudocode is available here: